-Sexual Harassment, as an umbrella category, includes the offenses of sexual harassment, sexual assault, domestic violence, dating violence, and stalking, each of which is defined by OCR as follows.
+Sexual Harassment, as an umbrella category, includes the offenses of sexual harassment, sexual assault, domestic violence, dating violence, and stalking, each of which is defined as follows.

-Conduct on the basis of sex/gender or that is sexual that satisfies one or more of the following:
+Conduct on the basis of sex/gender that satisfies one or more of the following:

 - 1. Sexual harassment, defined as:

-- a. unwelcome conduct.
+- a. unwelcome conduct,

 - b. determined by a reasonable person,

 - c. to be so severe, and

 - d. pervasive, and

 - e. objectively offensive,

 - f. that it effectively denies a person equal access to the University's Education Program or Activity